- Fluid, fervent powertrains

 2019 BMW X5

-The EPA hasn’t yet rated the 2019 X5; a plug-in model is on the horizon.
+The X5 rates in the low 20s combined; a plug-in model is on the horizon.

 The BMW X5 comes with turbocharged inline-6 and V-8 engines.
 EPA ratings have gone up since last year, but as a big SUV the X5's still middling for gas mileage.